deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 Control if the caret (typing cursor) blinks or not, as well as the animation it uses for the blink.
 This is a subtle UI tweak that you might not even notice, but I like it.
-[This other blog](https://dev.to/chris__sev/animating-your-vs-code-cursor-w-cursor-blinking-1p30) shows gifs of the different animations that you can choose from.
 I personally like the `expand` animation, but you can choose whatever you prefer.

 GUI setting: `Editor: Cursor Blinking` to `expand`.